umd-lhcb/ut-hw-doc/docs/cern/cern_pepi_installation_qa/cern_pepi_installation_qa.md

     This is because we have to re-use existing screw holes on the carbon fiber frame, and that means these screws will be blocked by power cables.

-2. When removing power cables, it is likely that we need to unplug them from PPP due to the fact that we cut them to exact lengths.
+2. When removing power cables, we need to unplug them from PPP due to the fact that we cut them to exact lengths.

     This means that after replug, we have no continuity test to ensure all cables are populated correctly.

-3. 4 custom parts need to be made

 ## Proposed method